-- 1. Alcohol Possession and Use - a. manufacturing, distributing, dispensing, possessing, or using alcoholic beverages on college premises - b. manufacturing, distributing, dispensing, possessing, or using alcoholic beverages during a college event - c. being in a state of alcohol intoxication on college premises or at a college event - 2.
-Damage or Destruction of Property - a. any damage or destruction of college property or another person's property on campus or at any event with which the College is affiliated - 3.
-Deception - a. any misuse of college records, forms, or documents through forgery, unauthor ized alteration, reproduction, or other means - b. all forms of dishonesty including cheating and plagiarism - c. any giving or receiving of false information to the College or to any college official, administrator, or administrative unit
+- 1. Alcohol Possession and Use - manufacturing, distributing, dispensing, possessing, or using alcoholic beverages on college premises - manufacturing, distributing, dispensing, possessing, or using alcoholic beverages during a college event - being in a state of alcohol intoxication on college premises or at a college event - 2.
+Damage or Destruction of Property - any damage or destruction of college property or another person's property on campus or at any event with which the College is affiliated

+3. Deception

+- any misuse of college records, forms, or documents through forgery, unauthor ized alteration, reproduction, or other means - all forms of dishonesty including cheating and plagiarism - any giving or receiving of false information to the College or to any college official, administrator, or administrative unit

-- d. providing false information to law enforcement officials - e. possession of any fake or altered or any other identification that belongs to another person - f. any attempt to perpetrate a fraud against the College or a member of the College community - 4.
-Disorderly Conduct - a. all lewd, obscene or indecent behavior or expression, or other forms of disorderly conduct - b. use of profane language or verbal abuse toward any College employee or student - c. any abuse or unauthorized use of sound amplification equipment - d. any conduct which materially interferes with the normal operation of the College or with the requirements of appropriate discipline - e. excessive noise determined to be disturbing to other students or College officials - f. significant or repeated classroom behavior that obstructs teaching or research activities. - 5.
-Failure to Comply - a. failing to respond to an official directive by properly identified College officials or law enforcement officials in the performance of their duties, including failure to display student ID upon request - b. failing to report for a conference, meeting, or appointment with any college official or faculty member - c. failing to comply with any disciplinary condition imposed on a person by the Student Conduct Committee or any College official - d. fleeing from law enforcement or College officials - 6.
-False Representation - a. any unauthorized claim to speak and/or act in the name of Chattahoochee Valley Community College or any organization, student, college officials, or faculty members - 7.
-Fire Safety - a. any failure to evacuate or immediately respond to a fire alarm - b. participation in creating or causing a false fire alarm - c. participation in tampering, disconnecting, or altering any fire alarm system, equipment, or component - d. failure to follow the instructions of College official and emergency personnel during fire alarms - e. the possession, use, manufacture, and/or sale of any incendiary device - f. participation in setting or causing to be set any unauthorized fire - g. the possession and/or use of any type of fireworks - h. the possession or use of candles, incense, or other flame-emitting articles in the buildings
+- d. providing false information to law enforcement officials - e. possession of any fake or altered or any other identification that belongs to another person - f. any attempt to perpetrate a fraud against the College or a member of the College community

+4. Disorderly Conduct

+- a. all lewd, obscene or indecent behavior or expression, or other forms of disorderly conduct - b. use of profane language or verbal abuse toward any College employee or student - c. any abuse or unauthorized use of sound amplification equipment - d. any conduct which materially interferes with the normal operation of the College or with the requirements of appropriate discipline - e. excessive noise determined to be disturbing to other students or College officials - f. significant or repeated classroom behavior that obstructs teaching or research activities.

+5. Failure to Comply

+- failing to respond to an official directive by properly identified College officials or law enforcement officials in the performance of their duties, including failure to display student ID upon request - failing to report for a conference, meeting, or appointment with any college official or faculty member - c. failing to comply with any disciplinary condition imposed on a person by the Student Conduct Committee or any College official - d. fleeing from law enforcement or College officials any unauthorized claim to speak and/or act in the name of Chattahoochee Valley Community College or any organization, student, college officials, or faculty members

+6. False Representation

+7. Fire Safety

+- a. any failure to evacuate or immediately respond to a fire alarm - b. participation in creating or causing a false fire alarm - c. participation in tampering, disconnecting, or altering any fire alarm system, equipment, or component - d. failure to follow the instructions of College official and emergency personnel during fire alarms - e. the possession, use, manufacture, and/or sale of any incendiary device - f. participation in setting or causing to be set any unauthorized fire - g. the possession and/or use of any type of fireworks - h. the possession or use of candles, incense, or other flame-emitting articles in the buildings

+8. Harassment

+- the striking, shoving, kicking, or otherwise touching or making physical contact in regard to another for the purpose of harassing, annoying, or alarming - directing abusive or obscene language or making an obscene gesture toward someone for the purpose of harassing, annoying, or alarming (i.e. making or using persistent derogatory comments, epithets, or slurs that place a person in a hostile or fearful environment or where the person's safety is in jeopardy). - Engaging in any form of misconduct, intimidation, or bullying directed to any member of the College community

+Unauthorized Use 9.